JSTOR-Labs/juncture/README.md

 Juncture is a free-to-use, open source framework for converting simple text files into an engaging visual essay.
 A visual essay is an interactive and responsive web page that augments a text narrative with visual elements to provide depth and context.

-With Juncture you can create a single essay or build a full web site consisting of multiple visual essays with navigation, site info pages, contact form, logo, and other simple customizations.
+With Juncture you can create a single essay or build a full website consisting of multiple visual essays with navigation, site info pages, contact form, logo, and other simple customizations.

 # Juncture is...
 <param id="why-use-juncture">